 I often equate this to borrowing against the equity in a piece of real estate, except that it is much quicker to get a policy loan AND you continue to receive dividends.
 We’ll get back to this idea in a second.

-So, the point is that when using a properly designed permanent life insurance policy to build up cash value AND using policy loans effectively to fund other ventures, or even your home or vehicle purchases, you can achieve financial independence.
+The point is that when using a properly designed whole life insurance policy to build up cash value AND using policy loans effectively to fund other ventures, or even your home or vehicle purchases, you can achieve financial independence.

 You can also maximize the velocity of your money by keeping it performing in multiple ways, both inside of your policy AND applied to other outside investments.